jfpatrick/accsoft-gui-rad-comrad/docs/basic/controls.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to establish context chain, as explained in `Contexts`_, widget could be organized in groups by placing them inside :ref:`CContextFrame <ccontextframe>` widget.
+In order to establish context chain, as explained in `Contexts`_, widget could be organized in groups by placing them inside :ref:`ccontextframe` widget.
 In code, you'll be able to manipulate all context properties by assigning them to the widget and also establish inheritance flags.
 In Designer, you can specify the modified cycle selector directly via "Property Editor".
-To showcase :ref:`CContextFrame <ccontextframe>` in action, we invite you to see ComRAD Example "Nested context frames".
+To showcase :ref:`ccontextframe` in action, we invite you to see ComRAD Example "Nested context frames".

 .. figure:: ../img/nested_context_frames.png